 - They charge upfront for their services.
 Reputable debt management or credit counselling companies only collect their fees after they have provided services.

 - They make promises they can’t keep.
-Many companies make claims about things they technically have no control over.
+Many companies make claims about things they legally have no control over.
 For example, no company can erase bad marks from your credit or stop collection calls.
-Only a bankruptcy and consumer proposals can stop collection calls.
+Only a bankruptcy or a consumer proposal can stop the collection calls.

 - They claim to be “government approved.”
 Many companies use this line.
 While the government places regulations on debt management companies, they don’t approve any of them.